 You’re a writer.
 Why haven’t you written a book?

-Maybe the idea is too big and scary.
+Maybe the idea of how to find a publisher is too big and scary.
 I’m living proof that it’s not as hard as you might think to face those fears, move forward, and get your book out into the world.

 7 book publishing facts you’ll wish you learned sooner